GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Onboard.md

 ?> Agencies can leverage on either existing API/SDK or the DECADA Management Portal to create the Assets Tree

+**<u>Before you Start</u>**

+To create an asset tree, Agencies will need to have an account and write access to the Asset Tree services.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**